-We live on beautiful Lasqueti Island, one of more rural Gulf Islands in British Columbia.
-Here you will find an island that lives completely off-grid, no paved roads, no police, strong sense of community, one small convenience store, one bar/restaurant/hotel/gas station all rolled into one, one Free Store, multiple cookie-stands run by the self-serve honor system, an arts center, eccentric characters, feral sheep, billions of stars, gardens galore, houses and structures made in all shapes and forms by all different types of materials.
+We live on beautiful Lasqueti Island, one of the more rural Gulf Islands in British Columbia.
+Here you will find an island that lives completely off-grid, no paved roads, no police, a strong sense of community, one small convenience store, one bar/restaurant/hotel/gas station all rolled into one, one Free Store, multiple cookie-stands run on the self-serve honor system, an arts center, eccentric characters, feral sheep, wild deer, billions of stars, gardens galore, houses and structures made in all shapes and forms by all different types of materials.
 Its an island to learn from, and to share your knowledge.

 We would appreciate any help anybody has to offer and we are always looking for ideas of how to improve our structures, our ways of living, etc. We hope that it would be a mutual exchange of knowledge and wisdom.

-Please contact us for additional details; our hosting system is somewhat unusual.
+Contact us for additional details; our hosting system is somewhat unusual.
 Please read our profile carefully, including our feedback, before making your decision to come to Lasqueti Island.
+Most recent arrivals to Lasqueti Island instantly love our little island... or instantly don't like it.
+It all depends on the type of person you are.
+And you know yourself the best.

 Cooking / shopping